Challenger Society for Marine Science

 2. Applicants must provide evidence of recent research activity eg. publications, PhD studies, participation in research campaigns.

 3. Applications are not permitted from researchers holding permanent positions.
 Those holding fixed term contracts may apply in the 6 months before the end of their contract.
-Applications are welcome from active or recently active researchers that are currently unemployed
+Applications are welcome from active or recently active researchers that are currently unemployed.
+PhD candidates must have submitted their PhD thesis to apply.

 4. Salary costs are not eligible to be covered.